|◄ JULY ►|

 ▲Wednesday, July 5

-Jul 5: U.S. Marines and North Korean troops engage in combat at Osan, about 30 miles south of Seoul.
+Jul 5: Korean War: U.S. troops engage in combat for the first time, Pvt Kenneth R. Shadrick becomes first U.S. soldier killed in action.
+U.S. Marines and North Korean troops engage in combat at Osan, about 30 miles south of Seoul.
 Pvt.
 Kenneth R. Shadrick, a nineteen-year-old coal miner’s son from Skin Fork, West Virginia, is killed after a fellow soldier shot a bazooka against a tank (seconds after the middle photo is taken; Shadrick is on the right).
 Shadrick is shot by a machine gun mounted on one of two tanks his squad is trying to knock out.
 The bullet shatters his arm and goes through his heart.
 He dies within thirty seconds.
 News reports call Shadrick the first American ground combatant killed in the war.
 Back home in the tiny hamlet of Skin Fork the next morning, as his family sits down for breakfast, a neighbor will rush in to tell the family the sad news he heard on the radio.
 Until the family hears directly from the Defense Department, some will cling to the hope that he is still alive.
 The telegram will arrive on Friday.
 Shadrick had dropped out of Pineville High School and enlisted in the Army in 1948, says his older brother, because “he just wanted to see the world.”
 His parents had to give written permission for him to enlist because he was underage.
-Shadrick is one of ninety-five Americans to die that day.
+Shadrick is the first of ninety-five Americans to die that day.

 ▲Thursday, July 6

-Jul 6: Citing the government’s threat to take over the railroads, the Switchmen’s Union of North America calls off its twelve-day strike against four Midwestern and Western railroads.
+Jul 6: Strike called off at four of five railroads.
+Citing the government’s threat to take over the railroads, the Switchmen’s Union of North America calls off its twelve-day strike against four Midwestern and Western railroads.
 The strike continues against the Chicago, Rock Island and Pacific Railroad, which is the largest of the five railroads the union targeted.
 The strikers are demanding a reduction of their work week from 48 hours to 40 hours, but with no loss in pay.
 Railroad owners complain that this amounts to a 20% pay raise, or the equivalent of 31¢ an hour (about $3.35 today).
 The union orders about 2,500 of the 4,000 striking switchmen to return to work at he Chicago Great Western; the Denver and Rio Grande Western; the Western Pacific; and the Great Northern railroads.

 ▲Friday, July 7

-Jul 7: The United Nations Security Council authorizes the United States to establish a unified command for the U.N.
+Jul 7: Korean War: U.N.
+Security Council authorizes unified command under the U.S. leadership for U.N. armed forces in Korea.
+The United Nations Security Council authorizes the United States to establish a unified command for the U.N.
 Armed Forces in Korea.
 Seven nations — the U.S., Britain, France, Nationalist China, Cuba, Ecuador and Norway — vote to support the resolution, the minimum required for passage.
 Three nations abstain — Egypt, India and Yugoslavia.
 The Soviet Union is absent.
 It is boycotting Security Council meetings due to the presence of Nationalist China on the Council.
 But their boycott means that they aren’t present to issue a veto.
 President Truman names Gen. Douglas MacArthur commanding general of the U.N. forces.

-Jul 7: U.S. troops in Korea, which number only about 500 so far, are forced to pull back fifteen miles and regroup at Chonan (Cheonan).
+Jul 7: Korean War: U.S. troops pushed south, South Koreans in full rout.
+U.S. troops in Korea, which number only about 500 so far, are forced to pull back fifteen miles and regroup at Chonan (Cheonan).
 South Korean troops on the western front are in full rout.
 American officials estimate that they are facing fifteen North Korean divisions, or 75,000 to 90,000 soldiers, which are approaching Chonan and Chongju (Cheongju).
 In Taejon (Daejeon), South Korea’s temporary capital and important transportation hub, refugees are already seen leaving the city.
 The U.S. Air Force strikes airfields, oil storage and port facilities in Hungnam (Heungnam), Yonpo, Wonsan, Anju, Pyongyang, and Seoul.
 While American soldiers are being rushed to Korea, Truman orders the Army, Navy and Air Force to abandon its peacetime manpower quotas and begin a buildup of forces, using the draft if necessary.
 The three services immediately put out a call for volunteers and start preparations to resume the draft.

-Jul 7: President Harry Truman asks Congress to provide $260 million (about $2.8 billion today) to develop the hydrogen bomb.
+Jul 7: Truman asks for funds to develop the hydrogen bomb.
+President Harry Truman asks Congress to provide $260 million (about $2.8 billion today) to develop the hydrogen bomb.
 This request comes amid a flurry of high level meetings at the White House over the past week to plan America’s response to the war in Korea in particular and national security in general.
 The White House tries to downplay the appropriation request.
-In his request to Congress, Truman says that he is making it “in furtherance of my directive of Jan 31, 1950,” in which he ordered the Atomic Energy Commission “continue its work on all forms of atomic weapons, including the so-called hydrogen or super-bomb.”
-Sen. Brien McMahon (D-CT), chair of the Congressional Joint Atomic Committee, says that Truman’s request was conceived “some time ago, and that Congress would have been asked to provide these same funds whether or not the communists had attacked Southern Korea.
+In his request to Congress, Truman says that he is making it “in furtherance of my directive of Jan 31, 1950,” in which he ordered the Atomic Energy Commission to “continue its work on all forms of atomic weapons, including the so-called hydrogen or super-bomb.”
+Sen. Brien McMahon (D-CT), chair of the Congressional Joint Atomic Committee, says that Truman’s request was conceived “some time ago, and that Congress would have been asked to provide these same funds whether or not the Communists had attacked Southern Korea.
 This budget request warns — as Korea warns — against complacency and against falling behind in the urgent and accelerating atomic weapons race.”
 The Soviet Union’s successful detonation of an atomic bomb last September has instilled a bipartisan political urgency to maintain American nuclear superiority.

 ▲Saturday, July 8